Qualitative Methods: Interviews and Surveys

 Qualitative research is just asking people what they think.

-Rigorous qualitative work involves systematic data collection, structured analysis (open coding, axial coding), documentation of decisions, and assessment of intercoder reliability.
+Rigorous qualitative work involves systematic data collection, structured analysis, documentation of decisions, and assessment of intercoder reliability.
 Asking a few colleagues over lunch is not a study.

 More interviews always produce better qualitative results.